-- 1. Course Description: This course is designed to train maintenance personnel in the fundamentals of corrosion control.
+1. Course Description: This course is designed to train maintenance personnel in the fundamentals of corrosion control.
 Students learn procedural requirements for the detection, prevention, and treatment of corrosion on aircraft and equipment.
-They receive training in cleaning and inspecting aerospace equipment for corrosion, removal of corrosion by mechanical and chemical treatment, manufacture and application of aerospace markings, mixture and application of organic coatings and cleaning and storage of spray equipment.
-The course instruction includes Fundamentals, Corrosion Control and Application of Coatings. - BLOCK I FUNDAMENTALS: Includes course orientation, where students learn about the academy's policies, programs, and academic objective requirements.
+They receive training in cleaning and inspecting aerospace equipment for corrosion, removal of corrosion by mechanical and chemical treatment, manufacture and application of aerospace markings, mixture and application of organic coatings, and cleaning and storage of spray equipment.
+The course instruction includes Fundamentals, Corrosion Control, and Application of Coatings.

+BLOCK I - FUNDAMENTALS: Includes course orientation, where students learn about the academy's policies, programs, and academic objective requirements.
 They learn the fundamentals of ground safety, personal protection, fire prevention, use and storage of chemicals.
 Students are taught how to identify and use technical orders.
 Students also learn of the environmental impact of improper corrosion control practices.
 They discuss the characteristics of metals.
-Additionally, students learn the factors, types of corrosion, and the effects of corrosion on all aircraft structural surfaces. - BLOCK II CORROSION CONTROL: Teaches the corrosion control program and cleaning methods, in accordance with technical orders.
+Additionally, students learn the factors, types of corrosion, and the effects of corrosion on all aircraft structural surfaces.

+BLOCK II - CORROSION CONTROL: Teaches the corrosion control program and cleaning methods, in accordance with technical orders.
 Students learn corrosion removal, treatment, and inspection techniques, using the mechanical methods.
-They discuss the procedures and methods of chemical treatment and surface preparation to prevent corrosion. - BLOCK III APPLICATION OF COATINGS: Teaches students about the composition of coatings, the care and use of equipment, the application of aerospace markings, and polyurethane coatings.
+They discuss the procedures and methods of chemical treatment and surface preparation to prevent corrosion.

+BLOCK III - APPLICATION OF COATINGS: Teaches students about the composition of coatings, the care and use of equipment, the application of aerospace markings, and polyurethane coatings.

-- 2.1.
-Eligibility: This course is designed for military members no higher than the rank of O-4, police, or civilian equivalent. - 2.2.
-Physical/Medical: - 2.2.1.
-Vision: Normal (20/20 with or without glasses). - 2.2.2.
-Hearing/Speech: Normal hearing and speech. - 2.2.3.
+2.1.
+Eligibility: This course is designed for military members no higher than the grade of O-4, police, or civilian equivalent.

+2.2.3.
 Physical/Other: Normal manual dexterity.
-Students must not have any physical or medical condition that would prevent the wearing of a full-face respirator. - 2.3.
+Students must not have any physical or medical condition that would prevent the wearing of a full-face respirator.

+2.3.
 Uniform/Equipment: See General Clothing Requirements.
 All specialized gear will be issued.